ordina-jworks/ordina-jworks.github.io/_posts/2020-08-06-kubernetes-clients-comparison.md

 As with any question about software, it depends.

 If you are using some software that has plugins available for Octant, definitely give it a try.
-The [integrations](https://github.com/topics/octant-plugin){:target="_blank" rel="noopener noreferrer"} add a lot of value to the tool and might make it a very compelling option for your use-case.
+The [plugins](https://github.com/topics/octant-plugin){:target="_blank" rel="noopener noreferrer"} add a lot of value to the tool and might make it a very compelling option for your use-case.

 If you like to be lightning fast and don't mind struggling though a steep learning curve, K9s might be a tool for you.
 It's the personal favorite of the authors this post, meanly because of it's shortcuts and lightning fast load times.

-If you often need to optimize your resource usage and want a client that just works and is easy to use, go for Lens.
+If you often need to optimize your resource usage, want a client that just works and is easy to use, go for Lens.
-This is definitely hits the sweet spot of ease of use, stability and available feature set.
+This is definitely hits the sweet spot between ease of use, stability and available feature set.